 Certificate of Authenticity

-The is the second tenor built in our, "Luthier's Reserve" series.
-The "Reserve Series" is our top of the line, one off instruments, that we design to showcase John's skills and artistic vision of what playable art can truly be.
+The is the second tenor built in our "Luthier's Reserve" series.
+The "Luthier's Reserve" is our top of the line "one off" instrument we design to showcase John's skills and artistic vision of what playable art can truly be.

 For this project John focused on the woods themselves to create an instrument with visual balance in color, shape and detail.

 It's the sum of all these parts that produce an instrument that is visually stunning as a whole yet draws your eyes to the smallest detail- details that showcase John's 45 years of building experience.